Aldehyde oxidase: Structure

 AO is very similar in amino acid sequence to xanthine oxidase (XO).
 The active sites of AO has been found to have a superimposed structure to that of XO, in studies involving mouse liver.
 AO is a homodimer, and requires FAD, molybdenum (MoCo) and two 2Fe-2S clusters as cofactors.
 These two 2Fe-2S cofactors each bind to the two distinct 150-kDa monomers of AO.
 Three separate domains harbor these three requirements.
 There is a 20 kDa N-terminal which binds to the two 2Fe-2S cofactors, a 40 kDa domain which provides a means of binding to the FAD, and a C-terminal which houses the molybdenum.

 Role in drug metabolism

 Aldehyde oxidase is thought to have a significant impact on pharmacokinetics.
 AO is capable of oxidizing many drugs in the liver (such as N-1-methylnicotinamide, N-methylphthalazinium, benzaldehyde, retinal, and vanillin), because of its broad substrate specificity.
 AO greatly contributes to the hepatic clearance of drugs and other compounds.
 For example, cytoplasmic AOX1 a key enzyme in the hepatic phase I metabolism of several xenobiotics.
 For this reason, AOX genes are becoming increasingly important to both understand and control in the therapeutic drug industry.
 Pfizer TLR7 agonist program has found several techniques to switch the AO metabolism off.
+Examples of drugs metabolized primarily by aldehyde oxidase are Zaleplon, Ziprasidone, and methotrexate.
+These drugs are also metabolized by P450 enzymes, and one study could not find any known compounds metabolized purely by AO.
+The birth control drug Ethinyl estradiol inhibits AO, but its typical concentration is so low that the potential for drug-drug interaction is essentially zero.
+A select few medications have been identified as potentially significant inhibitors of AO, including Clozapine and Chlorpromazine.